eGain/egain-api-typescript/docs/sdks/import/README.md

 ### Available Operations

-* [createImport](#createimport) - Import content from external sources
+* [createImportJob](#createimportjob) - Import content from external sources by creating an import job
-* [getImportContent](#getimportcontent) - Get the current status of an import or validation job
+* [getImportStatus](#getimportstatus) - Get the current status of an import or validation job
-* [createImportValidation](#createimportvalidation) - Validate content structure and format before import
+* [createImportValidationJob](#createimportvalidationjob) - Validate content structure and format before import by creating an import validation job
-* [patchImportContentValidation](#patchimportcontentvalidation) - Cancel an import or validation job
+* [cancelImport](#cancelimport) - Cancel an import or validation job

-## createImport
+## createImportJob

 # Import Content

 ## Overview
-This API initiates a bulk content import operation from Amazon S3 buckets.
+This API initiates a bulk content import operation from Data Sources.
 It creates an asynchronous import job that processes content in the background, allowing you to import large volumes of content without blocking your application.

+## Pre-requisties
+1. Content in Data Source needs to be in this format: [Guide to Data Import Format](../../../../../developer-portal/guides/ingestion/data-import-format-guide.md)

 ## How It Works
 1. **Job Creation**: The API creates an import job and returns a unique job ID